linear2btl.RdTransforms linear model coefficients to Bradley-Terry-Luce (BTL) model parameter estimates.

 a vector of the original linear coefficients as returned

-by glm
+by glm or lm

 Imrey, P.B., Johnson, W.D., & Koch, G.G.
 (1976).
 An incomplete contingency table approach to paired-comparison experiments.
 Journal of the American Statistical Association, 71, 614–623. doi:10.2307/2285591